couchbase/couchbase-lite-ios/README.md

 **Couchbase Lite** is an embedded lightweight, document-oriented (NoSQL), syncable database engine.

-Couchbase Lite 2.x has a completely new set of APIs.
-The implementation is on top of [Couchbase Lite Core](https://github.com/couchbase/couchbase-lite-core), which is also a new cross-platform implementation of database CRUD and query features, as well as document versioning.
+Couchbase Lite implementation is on top of [Couchbase Lite Core](https://github.com/couchbase/couchbase-lite-core), which is also a new cross-platform implementation of database CRUD and query features, as well as document versioning.

 ## Requirements